../_images/logo.png

 For example, if have a machine with the hostname myserver.local, you could launch the all_on.ls script by going to http://myserver.local/all-on with any browser on your WiFi network.
 The benefit here is the ability to launch a script using a simple browser bookmark or desktop shortcut.

-This is currently a somewhat experimental feature, as getting it to run can be a bit of a chore.
-I describe the process for setting up a server in Web Server Installation.
+This is currently a somewhat advanced feature I. describe the process for setting up a server in Web Server Installation.

 Python Interface